natcap/natural-capital-footprint-impact/README.md

 | Bank Branch       | 549.7          |
 | ...               | ...            |

 This data was derived by manually estimating the footprint area of real assets on satellite imagery.
-We took the average of a small sample from each category.
+We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data.

 ### ecosystem service data
 Each row represents an ecosystem service.